carlobisda/windows-poweruser/README.md

 # windows-poweruser
-resources and tips for Windows Power Users
+resources and tips for Windows 10 Power Users
-2011 Version

 Scoop